Church and School of Wicca: History

-In 1985 the Church of Wicca were involved in the Dettmer v.
-Landon case, during which the District Court of Virginia ruled that Wicca constituted a legitimate religion under U.S. law.
-The Virginia prison authorities appealed the case, and in 1986 Judge J. Butzner of the Federal Appeals Court upheld the original decision.
-This made the Church of Wicca the only federally recognised Wiccan church to have its status as a religion upheld in a federal appeals court.
+In 1985, the Church of Wicca was involved in the Dettmer v.
+Landon case, during which the District Court of Virginia ruled that Wicca constitutes a legitimate religion under U.S. law.
+The Virginia prison authorities appealed the case, and in 1986, Judge J. Butzner of the Federal Appeals Court upheld the original decision.
+This made the Church of Wicca the only federally recognized Wiccan church to have its status as a religion upheld in a federal appeals court.

-Within the American Wiccan and wider modern Pagan community, the Frosts have been at the centre of various disputes, particularly surrounding issues such as homosexuality and theology.
+Within the American Wiccan and wider modern pagan community, the Frosts have been at the center of various disputes, particularly surrounding issues such as homosexuality and theology.
 The Wiccan Margot Adler suggested that much of this controversy stemmed from Gavin's "wry and rather bizarre sense of humor, and his tendency to say anything to get a rise out of someone", something which she thought had resulted in the Frosts often being "misunderstood".
 In person, she thought, the Frosts "have always been delightful", with Gavin being "kind and humorous" and Yvonne being "forthright and even a bit prim".

 They published a book titled The Witch's Bible, which generated outrage within the Wiccan community.
-Many critics referred to it as a "Witchcrap book".
-Many of the central teachings featured in the book—such as its emphasis on the existence of an asexual monotheistic deity—were at total odds with mainstream Wiccan belief.
+Many critics referred to it as a "witchcrap book".
+Many of the central teachings featured in the book, such as its emphasis upon the existence of an asexual monotheistic deity, were completely contradictory to mainstream Wiccan belief.
 Many Wiccans were angered at the word The as it appeared in the title, presupposing that it carried some form of authority within the Wiccan community.
 Its comments on race and sex also caused controversy.

 Belief and teaching

 The Church of Wicca defines Wicca as a monotheistic religion.
-Gavin expressed the view that there was one God, which was abstract, unknowable, and beyond the need for any worship.
-This is one of the teachings which distinguishes it from other Wiccan traditions.
-Unlike many other Wiccan groups, there was no particular emphasis on female divinity or the feminine, with Gavin calling beliefs about ancient matriarchies "a Marxist heresy".
+Gavin asserted that there is one god, which is abstract, unknowable, and beyond the need for any worship.
+This is one of the teachings which distinguishes it from other Wiccan groups.
+Unlike many other Wiccan groups, there was no particular emphasis upon female divinity or the feminine, with Gavin calling beliefs about ancient matriarchies "a Marxist heresy".

-He also expressed belief in "stone gods", "idols" which are created by humans as a storage for energy which can then be utilised for magical purposes.
+He also expressed belief in "stone gods" – idols which are created by humans as a storage for energy, which can then be utilized for magical purposes.

 The Church taught that the astral realm, which they called the "Sidhe", is structured into ten levels.
-They taught that each human has a soul which undergoes a progressive system of reincarnation through which it can learn.
-The Frosts' view was that overpopulation had resulted in "inferior souls" incarnating on the earth.
+They taught that each human has a soul which undergoes a progressive system of reincarnation, through which it can learn.
+The Frosts believed that overpopulation had resulted in "inferior souls" incarnating upon the earth.

 The Church taught kundalini sex practices.
-These included "introitus", in which sex without orgasm was held as a form of surrender to God.
+These included "introitus", in which sex without orgasm was held as a form of surrender to the monotheistic god.